redis/redis-py/CONTRIBUTING.rst

 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?

-General questions should go to the redis-py mailing list instead of the issue tracker.

 How to Suggest a Feature or Enhancement
 ---------------------------------------